WTI Crude (West Texas Intermediate)

 FAQs

 It is called "sweet" because of its low sulfur content (less than 0.5%).
-In the early days of the oil industry, prospectors would taste the oil to determine its quality; low-sulfur oil actually tasted sweet compared to the metallic, sour taste of high-sulfur oil.
+In the early days of the oil industry, prospectors would actually taste the oil to determine its quality; low-sulfur oil had a sweet taste, while high-sulfur oil tasted metallic or "sour."
+Sweet crude is much easier and cheaper to refine into high-quality fuels like gasoline.

 The spread is the price difference between a barrel of Brent crude and a barrel of WTI crude.
-It indicates supply/demand imbalances between the US market (WTI) and the global market (Brent).
-Traders arbitrage this spread by moving oil between regions.
+It indicates supply/demand imbalances between the North American market and the global market.
+A wide spread (Brent much higher than WTI) encourages the export of US oil to global markets, while a narrow spread may indicate a tight domestic supply.

-WTI futures contracts are physically settled, meaning if you hold the contract to expiration, you must take delivery of 1,000 barrels of oil at a specific location: Cushing, Oklahoma.
+WTI futures contracts are "physically settled," meaning that if a trader holds the contract to expiration, they must take or make delivery of 1,000 barrels of oil at the pipeline hub in Cushing, Oklahoma.
+This requirement for physical storage is what causes extreme price volatility near contract expiration.

 The Bottom Line

 WTI Crude is a vital economic indicator and a cornerstone of the global energy market.
-As the benchmark for US oil, its price reflects the health of the US economy and the dynamics of the domestic energy sector.
-While highly liquid and valuable for trading, WTI carries unique risks related to physical storage and regional logistics, distinguishing it from its seaborne counterpart, Brent Crude.
-Understanding WTI is essential for any commodities trader or energy investor, as it remains the primary gauge for oil prices in the world's largest economy.
+As the primary benchmark for US oil, its price fluctuations reflect the health of the US economy, the efficiency of domestic energy production, and the geopolitical landscape.
+While highly liquid and valuable for both hedgers and speculators, WTI carries unique risks related to its landlocked nature and the logistical challenges of physical storage and pipeline transport.
+Understanding the dynamics of WTI, including its quality characteristics and its relationship to other global benchmarks like Brent, is essential for any commodities trader, energy investor, or business leader navigating the modern industrial economy.
+It remains the most important gauge for energy prices in the world's largest economy.

 Related Terms